momom88/Tourguide/README.md

-This is the four project of the Google Developer Challenge Scholarship - Android Basics - 2017/2018.
-The goal is to create an educational app that tourapp a user about a certain topic.
-I choose a city of karvina
+This is the four project of the Google developer challenge scholarship.
+The task given was to create a Tour app.
+I chose city Karvina in Czech republic.

 * Use of ScrollView
 * Rotation of an ImageView